Mena Suvari: 2010–present: Television roles

 The independent romantic comedy Becks featured Suvari as the friend of a lesbian musician who moves back to St. Louis.
 Despite finding a limited audience, the film received positive reviews from critics.
 The New York Times felt that the film "exemplifies how small judgments in pace, performance and soundtrack can transcend modest trappings", while The Washington Post remarked: "[Lena] Hall and Suvari have a palpable chemistry, both musically and in their relationship".

 Suvari continued to work steadily on television between films and throughout the decade; she obtained the regular role of a political consultant of a firefighter in the second season of the series Chicago Fire (2013), and took on the leading role of a demon-hunter for hire in the eight-episode supernatural series South of Hell (2015).
 All episodes of the show aired back-to-back and an eighth episode was made available only through iTunes.
 The series received generally negative reviews and brought an average of 122,000 viewers.
 The Hollywood Reporter, commenting on Suvari, asserted: "[W]hile the prospect of playing [her role] seems like it ought to be enticing for Suvari, her more general interpretation appears to be closer to miserable discomfort, which may be related to either those contact lenses or the strangeness" in her portrayal.

-Between 2016 and 2017, Suvari made guest appearances in the television series Inside Amy Schumer, Justice League Action, and American Ninja Warrior, and starred in the made-for-television films I'll Be Home For Christmas and Psych: The Movie, where she reprised her guest-starring role from the series and basis of the film.
-The sitcom American Woman features Suvari as one of three women discovering their own brand of independence amid the rise of second-wave feminism in the 1970s.
+Between 2016 and 2017, Suvari made guest appearances in the television series Inside Amy Schumer, Justice League Action, and American Ninja Warrior, and starred in the made-for-television films I'll Be Home for Christmas and Psych: The Movie, where she reprised her guest-starring role from the series and basis of the film.
+The sitcom American Woman features Suvari in a main role as one of three women discovering their own brand of independence amid the rise of second-wave feminism in the 1970s.
 The series premiered on June 8, 2018, on Paramount Network.
 The series was canceled after one season.
+Suvari reprised her role as Black Dahlia in an episode of American Horror Story: Apocalypse.

+In 2024, Suvari had a main role as Detective Thompson on the Gala Film short form science fiction series RZR.
+For her performance, she was nominated for the Primetime Emmy Award for Outstanding Performer in a Short Form Comedy or Drama Series, marking the first Emmy nomination in her career.
+She portrayed Jane Wyman in a supporting role in the 2024 biographical film Reagan.